Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Introduction

-In this problem, we assume {neither} infinitesimally Hilbertian nor non-branching property, which are often used in the study of related problems.
-So we do not know whether the $L^2$-Wasserstein geodesic is unique or not (i.e. Brenier's theorem).
-In the proof, we make full use of $L^1$-optimal transport theory and its connection with $L^2$-optimal transport, which is developed by Klartag \cite{KlartagNeedle} and Cavalletti-Mondino \cite{CM-ISO}.
+In attacking this problem, we assume {neither} infinitesimally Hilbertian nor non-branching property, which are often used in the study of related problems.
+In particular, we do not know a priori whether the $L^2$-Wasserstein geodesic is unique or not (i.e. the Brenier-McCann's theorem).
+In the proof, we make full use of measure decomposition theory, $L^1$-optimal transport theory and its connection with $L^2$-optimal transport, which are developed by Klartag, Cavalletti and Mondino (c.f. \cite{KlartagNeedle}, \cite{Cavalletti-D}, \cite{CM-ISO}).